Skip to content

 cla-higher-thinking-blog-web-rev

-Stewarding What’s Broke By Scott Rodin
+Stewarding What’s Broke By R. Scott Rodin

 Stewarding What’s Broke in Times of Chaos

-There is an old adage that says, “if it’s not broke, don’t fix it.”
+There is an adage that says, “If it’s not broken, don’t fix it.”
 I would encourage leaders of Christian nonprofits to consider a different version of that saying, “If it’s broke, don’t fix it.”
 What do I mean by that?
 In working with a large number of nonprofits both through board training and through my consulting work, I am seeing an interesting trend emerge.
 The coronavirus has broken things in each of our organizations.
 Those things might include our program delivery, our modes of fundraising, our personnel management practices, our financial controls, our strategic planning, and the culture of our organization.
 While each of these poses its own set of problems, the trend I am seeing is how steward leaders are turning these challenges into new opportunities.
 Following a famous dictum, they’re not wasting the crisis.

 Common Temptation